 Which means it’s time to get back to work in your Etsy shop!

 This is the year when all your hard work pays off.
-This is the year where your Etsy shop finally doubles (or triples!) its sales.
-This year, you’re going to work smarter (and a little harder) and reach that level of success you’ve been working towards.
+This is the year when your Etsy shop finally doubles (or triples!) its sales.
+This year, you’re going to work smarter (a little harder) and reach that level of success you’ve been working towards.

-2022 is going to be your best year on Etsy because you’re going to will it to happen.
+2023 is going to be your best year on Etsy because you will make it happen.

 So, what do you need to do?

-First things first, add these New Year’s resolutions for Etsy sellers to your list of new year goals and stick with them all year long.
+First things first, add these New Year’s resolutions to your list of goals for 2023 and stick with them all year long.

-Not that this is a bad thing in and of itself, but focusing on these sorts of numbers can lead to unfair comparisons between yourself and other Etsy shops.
+Not that this is a bad thing in and of itself.
+But focusing on these numbers can lead to unfair comparisons between yourself and other Etsy shops.
 Which could ultimately create a bitter disappointment for your own work.

-Instead of getting caught up in the numbers, define what success looks like for you personally and in your Etsy shop.
-Make a specific set of goals for 2022 that will move you closer to your version of success, and set out to achieve it.
+Make a specific set of goals for 2023 that will move you closer to your version of success, and set out to achieve it.

 Repeat after me:

-- Then, I will create a list of obtainable goals that will lead me to acheive my own version of success.
+- Then, I will create a list of obtainable goals that will lead me to achieve my own version of success.

-- Finally, I will do everything in my power, every single day, to work towards acheiving my own version of success.
+- Finally, I will do everything in my power every day to work towards achieving my own version of success.

-Now you’re ready for the rest of our New Year’s resolutions.
+Now you’re ready for the rest of our New Year’s resolutions for 2023.

 02. Stop stressing about Etsy’s Star Seller badge

 Becoming a Star Seller on Etsy isn’t as easy as it seems.
-There are hoops to jump through, boxes to check, minimums to reach, and you can’t really afford to make one single mistake.
+There are hoops to jump through, boxes to check, and minimums orders to reach.

 For most Etsy sellers, their shop is a side gig.
 In between raising a family, working a day job, keeping up with chores around the house, and generally everything else that is thrown at you in life, there’s Etsy.